 BED BUG BITES

-Bed bug bites will not hurt you just while you’re bitten because of a chemical they secrete to your blood:
+Bed bug bites will not hurt you just while you’re bitten because of a chemical they secrete into your blood:

-So, when you get up in the morning and realize some red itchy bites on your body, that will be the biggest sing that you have.
+So, when you get up in the morning and realize some red itchy bites on your body, that will be the biggest sign that you have.

 BED BUG SIGNS FACT